What's Inside?

 - Tighter collaboration – Teams bond over planning year-end events, charity drives, and gift exchanges.

 This surge in energy isn’t just anecdotal.
 Economic indicators reflect it.
-In Metro Manila, the General Retail Price Index (GRPI) held steady at 2.9% year-on-year growth in December 2023 after months of easing, a sign of strong consumer demand during the holiday season.
+In Metro Manila, the General Retail Price Index (GRPI), a key measure of consumer demand, posted a 1.4% year-on-year growth in August 2025, according to the Philippine Statistics Authority (PSA).
+This indicates sustained consumer activity and economic momentum leading into the peak holiday months.

 For global managers, this means project timelines and output can accelerate in Q4, if you plan around the upcoming holidays.
 Understanding the Philippine holiday calendar is critical; here’s a full guide to Philippine holidays for workforce planning.